-1) References should be listed in the sequence cited in the paper, and sequential numbers should be attached in the middle or at the end of the corresponding sentences in the body of the text.
+References should be listed in the sequence cited in the paper, and sequential numbers should be attached in the middle or at the end of the corresponding sentences in the body of the text.
 The reference list should be given at the end of the document, after the main text and acknowledgments (if applicable) and before the tables.
-Original articles are limited to 40 references.
-Reference numbers in the text should appear in chronological order in normal type and in square brackets, e.g., “In the study by Norton et al. ...”.
+Original articles are limited to 50 references.

 authors’ names (list the first six authors and add “et al.”), title, journal name, year, volume, and page numbers.

 1. Hong SW, Lee J, Kwon H, Park SE, Rhee EJ, Park CY, et al. Deficiency of sphingosine-1-phosphate reduces the expression of prohibitin and causes β-cell impairment via mitochondrial dysregulation.
 Endocrinol Metab (Seoul) 2018;33:403-12.